lancejjohnson/lancejjohnson.github.io/source/2017-04-12-phoenix-authentication-with-ueberauth-and-guardian-1.html.markdown

 end
 ```

 This module is a placeholder for whatever controller you'd like to use in your application (e.g. `SessionController`, `SignupController`, etc.).
-In other words, an `AuthController` isn't *required*; just a controller to which your router will direct requests.
+In other words, an `AuthController` isn't *required* per se; just a controller to which your router will direct requests.
 That controller passes all requests through the Ueberauth plug, modifying the connection with authentication data. <!-- Need to flesh out what the plug actually does -->

 Now that you have your controller, you need to provide authentication routes for the application.
 Again, following the README directly.